-All Veterans at risk for homelessness or attempting to exit homelessness—as well as their family and friends—can access a variety of resources and benefits, such as prevention services, housing support, job training, and healthcare.
-The National Call Center for Homeless Veterans provides a hotline and online chat for free and confidential assistance.
-Trained VA staff are on-call and available 24 hours a day, seven days a week to assist homeless Veterans and their families at 1-877-4AID VET (877-424-3838).
+All Veterans at risk for homelessness or attempting to exit homelessness, and their families and friends, can access a variety of resources and benefits, such as prevention services, housing support, job training, and health care.
+The National Call Center for Homeless Veterans provides a hotline and online chat for free, confidential assistance.
+Trained VA staff are on call and available 24 hours a day, seven days a week, to assist homeless Veterans and their families at 1-877-4AID VET (877-424-3838).

-Veterans and their family or friends can also contact the VA Homeless Coordinator at their nearest VA Medical Center for information or assistance with homeless issues.
+Veterans and their family or friends can also contact the VA Homeless Coordinator at their nearest VA Medical Center for information or assistance.

 “I went to a Stand Down thinking I would just get some clothes and new glasses.
 I ended up talking to someone who helped me work out my legal problems.”

 Homelessness is complicated and difficult to overcome, but there are things you can do right now: